And third hour now up and running on the Rush Limbaugh program.

 1-800-282-2882, the contact line for the Rush Limbaugh program.

-I am Jason Lewis, high atop the EIB Tower at the Northern Command.
+I am Jason Lewis, high atop the EIB tower at the Northern Command.

-We'll call it the Global Warming Command, where a foot of snow is expected in Minnesota by uh tomorrow night.
+We'll call it the Global Warming Command, where a foot of snow is expected in Minnesota by tomorrow night.

-Perhaps we'll talk about that tomorrow on open line Friday.
+Perhaps we'll talk about that tomorrow on Open Line Friday.

-One more thing on this Interstate Commerce Clause, because that thing has been used for environmental legislation, that has been used for government programs from from every which way to grow and expand government.
+That has been used for government programs from every which way to grow and expand government.

-Now think about what I'm saying.
+Now, think about what I'm saying.

 When I talk about government may regulate, not ban, may regulate interstate commerce.

-The fundamental purpose was to Prevent the states from erecting trade barriers within the new union.
+The fundamental purpose was to prevent the states from erecting trade barriers within the new union.

-Because under that version of Interstate Commerce, allowing the federal government to regulate anything that has quote unquote an effect on Interstate Commerce.
+Because under that version of interstate commerce, allowing the federal government to regulate anything that has, quote unquote, an effect on interstate commerce, why, you could have banned slavery without having a war.

 You could have said, look, we're going to ban the slavery within the states, and therefore it has an effect on interstate commerce, and therefore we're going to ban it.

-Because at that date, at least we had some fidelity to words or what it meant.
+Even when we banned alcohol under prohibition, they had to amend the Constitution because at that date, at least we had some fidelity to words or what it meant.

 They just said, well, we're going to ban liquor because it affects interstate commerce.

-So that's how far we've come from the intention of the framers on a limited central government and and literally leaving most of the matters of internal order to the states, which is where it belongs.
+So that's how far we've come from the intention of the framers on a limited central government and literally leaving most of the matters of internal order to the states, which is where it belongs.

 But I'm a little long-winded here as always.